python-pillow/Pillow/docs/reference/ImageDraw.rst

 .. py:method:: ImageDraw.textbbox(xy, text, font=None, anchor=None, spacing=4, align="left", direction=None, features=None, language=None, stroke_width=0)

-    Returns bounding box (in pixels) of given text relative to given anchor if rendered in font with provided direction, features, and language.
+    Returns bounding box (in pixels) of given text relative to given anchor when rendered in font with provided direction, features, and language.
     Only supported for TrueType fonts.

     Use :py:meth:`textlength` to get the offset of following text with